What is a virtual power plant?

 Not all areas support residential-level participation; contact Voltus for eligibility.

-Primarily California (Southern California Edison, PG&E), but expanding to other utilities across the U.S.
+Primarily California (Southern California Edison, PG&E), but expanding to other utilities across the U.S. after the company was purchased by Uplight in 2024.

-California, Idaho, Massachusetts, Puerto Rico, Utah
+California, Idaho, Massachusetts, Puerto Rico, Texas, Utah, Wyoming

 Allows sonnen battery owners to join a local community to share and trade excess renewable energy.